-Ranking: Top 20 among national public universities, U.S. News & World Report’s 2010 “America’s Best Colleges”
+Ranking: 18th among the nation's best public universities, U.S. News & World Report’s 2015 edition of “America’s Best Colleges”

 Courses offered (est.): 12,000

 The Ohio State University’s main Columbus campus is one of America’s largest and most comprehensive.
-More than 55,000 students select from 14 colleges, 175 undergraduate majors, and 240 master’s, doctoral, and professional degree programs.
+More than 58,000 students select from 15 colleges, 200 undergraduate majors, and 250 master’s, doctoral, and professional degree programs attend.
 As Ohio’s best and one of the nation’s top-20 public universities, Ohio State is further recognized by a top-rated academic medical center and a premier cancer hospital and research center.

-The university’s total research expenditures in 2009 topped $716 million, ranking Ohio State 13th nationally, second in industry research, and ninth among public universities, according to the National Science Foundation.
-The university’s innovative prowess attains world-class status, particularly in critical areas such as global climate change, cancer, infectious disease, advanced materials, and ag-bio products that feed and fuel the world.
+The university’s total research expenditures, 2013-2014, topped $982.5 million.
+The university’s innovative prowess attains world-class status, particularly in critical areas such as cancer, infectious disease, advanced materials, and ag-bio products that feed and fuel the world.

-An additional 8,200 students attend Ohio State’s regional campuses in Lima, Mansfield, Marion, and Newark, and the Agricultural Technical Institute in Wooster.
-Founded as a federal land-grant institution in 1870, the university has awarded 622,368 degrees since 1878.
-Its legacy extends to more than 465,000 living alumni.
+An additional 6,500 students attend Ohio State’s regional campuses in Lima, Mansfield, Marion, and Newark, and the Agricultural Technical Institute in Wooster.
+Founded as a federal land-grant institution in 1870, the university has awarded 698,482* (*as of August 2014) degrees since 1878.
+Its legacy extends to more than 500,000 living alumni.